Product Use Cases Pricing Guides Free tools About Book demo Start free trial

 When must my organisation be NIS2-compliant?

-NIS2 was transposed into national law across EU member states by October 2024 (Denmark's Cybersecurity Act came into force in November 2024).
+The EU deadline for transposing NIS2 into national law was 17 October 2024, though several member states finalised their laws later — Denmark's NIS 2 Act, for example, entered into force on 1 July 2025.
 Requirements apply from the date of entry into force — not from a future audit date.
 Your national supervisory authority can request documentation now.
 Asset registers and audit logs take time to establish — start immediately.

 What happens if we fail to meet the NIS2 requirements?